Edward Worth (politician)

 Edward Worth was an important figure in the Dublin of his day.
 He was a friend and contemporary of such people as Jonathan Swift, and his library is remarkable, not only for its size and variety, but also for the condition of the books, some of which are hundreds of years old but appear almost new.
-Between 1715 and 1727, Worth sat in the Irish House of Commons for New Ross.
+Between 1695 and 1715 Worth sat in the Irish House of Commons for Knocktopher and then between 1715 and 1727 for New Ross.

 He was elected a Fellow of the Royal Society in January 1699.

 Malicious gossip said that he was a very heavy drinker, especially in his last years."
 A perfect sot... put to bed drunk three times a day" was one comment after his death.

 He is buried in the family tomb in St Patrick's Cathedral, Dublin.